admund/MarketSpecificUI/README.md

 # Market-specific UI
-Gradle plugin and Android library for market-specific resources for Android apps.
+Gradle plugin and Android library for market-specific resources for Android apps in runtime.

 ## Plugin